 THE most important component of a vaporizer is the quality of its heating element and ability to regulate temperature.
-Vapor thickness is directly related to temperature accuracy.
-If a device is unable to regulate temperature efficiently and with accuracy, then the amount and quality of vapor it produces will be inconsistent and you won’t always get a satisfying hit.
+Vapour thickness is directly related to temperature accuracy.
+If a device is unable to regulate temperature efficiently and with accuracy, then the amount and quality of vapour it produces will be inconsistent and you won’t always get a satisfying hit.

 A good quality vaporizer will have a high-quality heating element that prevents temperature fluctuations.
 Different vaporizers will have different methods of temperature selection and control, and it’s important to know that this affects more than aesthetics and usability.